Memphis Group: Impact

-Memphis' colorful furniture has been described as "bizarre", "misunderstood", "loathed", and "a shotgun wedding between Bauhaus and Fisher-Price".
+Memphis's colorful furniture has been described as "bizarre", "misunderstood", "loathed", and "a shotgun wedding between Bauhaus and Fisher-Price".
+Terence Conran, arguably the leading figure in British design, said of Memphis that "Sottsass meant it as a joke!
+It's joke junk."
+Jasper Morrison, the renowned British furniture designer, recalled the "cold sweat" and "shock and panic" he felt upon his first encounter with Memphis products, but also the sense of being "immediately freed by the total rule-breaking" they represented.

 During their active years, the group designed a series of non-conformist furniture.
 One of their most popular and well-known designs is the "Carlton" Room Divider, a totemic pole incorporating a variety of bright colours, solid shapes and voids.
 The structure itself is constructed using cheap plastic laminates, though designed to be sold by a luxury market, and incorporates a series of equilateral triangles, both real and implied.

-The 1980 design of furniture, architecture, household items, and clothes was heavily influenced by Memphis Design.
+The mid-1980s to early 1990s design of furniture, architecture, household items, and clothes was heavily influenced by Memphis Group.
 Surfing, skateboarding, skiing and BMX companies were quick to adopt the aesthetic into their designs.
 Television shows such as Miami Vice showcased many architectural examples.
 Nickelodeon used the style as the basis for their Double Dare set design.